garranhado/SwiftUIvsMVVM/README.md

 Be careful, in an effort to make code more testable, we can very often find ourselves introducing a ton of new protocols and other kinds of abstractions, and end up making our code significantly more complicated.

+In the agile world use Feature Driven Development (FDD) and avoid Test Driven Development (TDD).

 **There's an object for that!**

 1. Identify Objects